westnordost/osmapi/README.md

 osmapi is a Java implementation of the [OSM API 0.6](http://wiki.openstreetmap.org/wiki/API_v0.6) for clients

-It is however not complete yet.
-What is missing:

-* everything with GPS traces (upload, download, updating, deleting etc.)
-* some tests
-* final deliberations if the interfaces are fine this way

-I will extend it as I need it; or you could contribute these things

 ## License

 This library is released under the terms of the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl-3.0.html).
 If this does not satisfy your needs, talk to me.
 I am inclined to change it if an ISC/BSD based open source project wants to use this library.